 The CPUC also authorized a Pension Balancing Account to track the difference between authorized pension contributions included in rates and the costs actually incurred.
-It is anticipated that this account will allow Cal Water to reduce some of the volatility it experiences in regard to these costs.
+It is anticipated that this account will allow Cal Water to reduce some of the volatility it experiences in regard to the recovery of these costs from customers.

-The Company was also authorized to combine the rates and tariffs of the South San Francisco and the Mid Peninsula Districts, located on the San Francisco peninsula, into a single ratemaking area in 2011.
+The Company was also authorized to combine the rates and tariffs of the South San Francisco and the Mid Peninsula Districts, located on the San Francisco peninsula, into a single ratemaking area in

+2011.
 This new ratemaking area is known as the Bayshore District.
 Previously, the two separate districts had been operated out of a combined location.

 Due to the transition between a phased rate case and a total company filing, the CPUC delayed the rate cases of 16 Cal Water districts.
 However, to compensate for this delay, the CPUC authorized interim rates from the authorized effective date under the old rate case plan.
-The difference between revenue requirements that were effective in the interim period and those calculated based on a final determination in the 2009 general rate case filing are being recovered as customer surcharges over a three-year period.
-Cal Water anticipates these surcharges will recover \$3.3 million in 2011, \$2.2 million in 2013.
+The difference between revenue requirements that were effective in the interim period and those calculated based on a final determination in the 2009 general rate case filing totaled \$6.7 million and is being recovered as customer surcharges over a three-year period.
+During 2011, \$3.8 million was billed and recorded as revenue.
+The remaining balance of \$2.9 million is expected to be recovered over the next two years and will be recorded as revenue when billed.
+Over-collected amounts from ratepayers will be recorded as regulatory liability during the reporting period in which it occurs.
+As of December 31, 2011, the over-collected amount of \$0.4 million was recorded as a regulatory liability.